-Office Hours: Monday 2pm, Wednesday 2pm in NPB 2364 and on Zoom
+Office Hours: Monday 3pm, Wednesday 3pm in NPB 2364 and on Zoom

-Communications: I will communicate with the class as a whole via Canvas Announcements, and individually via Canvas email (preferred) or regular email.
-We will also have opportunities for discussion and questions at the regular meeting times in NPB 1216, and my office hours in NPB 2364 and which will also be conducted over Zoom.
+Communications: I will communicate with the class as a whole and individually via Canvas email (preferred) or regular email.
+We will also have opportunities for discussion and questions at the regular meeting times in NPB 1002, and my office hours in NPB 2364 and which will also be conducted over Zoom.
 I will usually respond to an email within 1 day, but often much faster.

-Class Comportment: I expect students to conduct themselves in a professional manner at all times over email, in the discussion boards and the Zoom meetings.
+Class Comportment: I expect students to conduct themselves in a professional manner at all times over email, in the discussion boards, Zoom meetings and in person.
 This goes not just for communication with me, but also your fellow students.
-Please refer to this useful guide (https://ufl.instructure.com/courses/440122/files/61176169/download) to proper email etiquette in an academic environment.
+Please refer to this useful guide (https://ufl.instructure.com/courses/448186/files/65158487/download) to proper email etiquette in an academic environment.